Introduction to AutoScaling in AWS

 How does AutoScaling Work in AWS?

-In AWS, there are multiple entities involved in the process of Autoscaling, which is:- Load Balancer and AMIs are two main components involved in this process.
-First, you need to create an AMI of your current server; in simpler terms, we can say a template of your current configuration consists of all the system setting and the current website.
+In AWS, there are multiple entities involved in the process of Autoscaling, which is: Load Balancer and AMIs are two main components involved in this process.
+First, you need to create an AMI of your current server; in simpler terms, we can say a template of your current configuration consists of all the system settings and the current website.
 This you can do in the AMI section of AWS.
 If we go according to our above scenario and configured autoscaling, your system is prepared for future traffic.

 When the traffic would start increasing, the AWS autoscaling service would automatically initiate the launch of another instance with the same configuration of your current server with the help of the AMI of your server.

 Then comes the next part, where we need to divide or route our traffic equally among the newly launched instances; the load balancer in AWS would take care of this.
 Load balancer divides the traffic based on the load over a particular system; they do some internal processes to decide where to route the traffic.

 The creation of a new instance solely depends on a set of rules defined by the user who is configuring autoscaling.
 The rules can be as simple as CPU utilization; for example, you can configure autoscaling when your CPU utilization reaches 70 -80 %, then you want to launch a new instance to handle the traffic.
 Of course, there can be rules to scale down also.